 Mend what’s broken

-And speaking of repairing, why not take the time on a rainy day to see which of your clothes need to have a button sewn, or a broken zipper changed and which ones need to be professionally cleaned to get rid of any stubborn stains?
-The sooner you do this, the quicker you will get your clothing in top shape, so you feel inspired and excited by them again, instead of discovering that your favorite top still has a missing button when you need to be out the door wearing it in 5 minutes.
+Speaking of repairing, why not take the time on a rainy day to see which of your clothes need to have a button sewn, or a broken zipper changed?
+Which ones need to be professionally cleaned to get rid of any stubborn stains?

 Clear out your jewelry drawer

 While you’re at the stage of clearing your closet, just think about it: when was the last time you gave your jewelry drawer a good once-over?
 More likely than not, it’s been a while, right?

 Well, no time like the present!